PsCustomObject/terraforming-my-career/terraform/01-getting-started.md

 > 💡 Without running `terraform init`, Terraform commands such as `plan` or `apply` will not function, as required dependencies and configurations are not yet available.

+> ❗ **Danger:** Running `terraform init` within an empty directory would be like instructing Terraform to destroy the whole infrastructure which nine out of ten is not what we want that is why it will throw a warning.

 ### `terraform fmt`

 Formats Terraform configuration files to a canonical style.
 This command ensures consistent indentation and alignment across `.tf` files in a project.